Gowiem/terraform-workshops/terraform-fundamentals/exercises/11/README.md

 through the backend load balancer to the backend server or servers.
 So, we also have our backend load balancer URL.
 Let's try to open that in the browser.

 Did it work?
-Wait, can you figure out why not?
+If not, can you figure out why not?

 ### What else?